6.6. Runtime Configuration¶

 This property allows for adding GeoMesa simple feature type configurations to the environment.
 It can be set to a comma-separated list of arbitrary URLs.
 For more information on defining types, see Defining Simple Feature Types.

 false.
-This property will be used if a data store is not explicitly configured using the
+This property will be used when a feature type is first created,

 This property allows for overriding strategy selection during query planning.
 It should specify the